ISISNeutronMuon/poly-lithic/readme.md

 #### `k2eg` Sample configuration

 This module is built on top of SLAC's [k2eg](https://github.com/slaclab/k2eg), it's great because it allows you get data from `pva` and `ca` protocols over Kafka. currently its the only interface that supports `ca` protocol.

-> [!CAUTION]
-> need some more testing as it was last tested in Q1 2024.

 ```yaml
 input_data: